How to Use MQTT in Node-RED.

 Setting up your MQTT Environment

 In this guide, we will utilize the HiveMQ Cloud MQTT broker.
 We will use their free trial as we are learning, but if you want to use it for your project, make sure to use their correct cluster according to your needs.
-If you prefer to use another cloud platform such as Mosquito, or EMqX, feel free to do so.
+If you prefer to use another cloud platform, such as Mosquitto or EMqX, feel free to do so.

 1. Create your account with HiveMQ and log in.